xlai/thoughts-work/glossary/IDMSC.md

 ---
 # Joint Independent Data Monitoring and Steering Committee

-It is a joint committe of IDMC/TSC reserved for rare cancer types, non-randomised exploratory early phase studies.
+It is a joint committee of IDMC/TSC reserved for rare cancer types, non-randomised exploratory early phase studies.